bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 #### Clear Canvas, Move dots Down Screen & Draw Them

-We will start by programming the part of the `update` function that is _not_ withing the if/else blocks.
+We will start by programming the part of the `update` function that is _not_ within the if/else blocks.

 First we clear the screen using our `draw_background` function.